DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Method

 Here, $g(\cdot)$ denotes the project function for features $\mathbf{F}(r)$, which is implemented with a $1\times1$ convolutional layer, while $\phi(\cdot)$ is the classification branch in the detection head.
 Then we minimize the L1-norm between these two logit representations to guide the learning process of the detector:

-where $R$ is the number of positive proposals.
+where ${R}_{f}$ is the number of filtered proposals.
 The obtained logit representation $\mathbf{Q}(r)$ can also be utilized for classification of the region proposal $r$.
-Thus, we conduct an auxiliary classification on the logit $\mathbf{Q}(r)$.
+Thus, we conduct an auxiliary classification task on the logit $\mathbf{Q}(r)$.

 where $p^{\prime}$ is the predicted scores based on $\mathbf{Q}(r)$, $y$ is the groundtruth label for the region proposal $r$.
 Note that the whole distillation process is only conducted on the source images.